qq456cvb/CPPF2/README.md

 Since our method uses an ensemble from both DINO and SHOT features, after exporting the training data, you will need to run both `train_dino.py` and `train_shot.py` to train two separate models, one for visual clues and the other for geometric clues.
 Again, make sure the path in class `ShapeNetExportDataset` is consistent, and you may want to delete the lines of `blacklists`.

-To evaluate your trained model, we provide a sample `demo.py` file to process a video stream of RGB-D frames.
+**We also make a tutorial in train_custom.ipynb**.
 Open an issue if you have any questions and we are glad to help!

 ## Evaluation on NOCS REAL275 with pretrained checkpoints